jozef-allen/dog-game/README.md

 ### Wins

 - I'm really glad I managed to come up with an original concept and work completely on my own to pull together what I've taught myself in React and JavaScript into something practical.
-I wanted to work on something that involved working with an API too -- it's nice to create something that will still function even as data is added to the API in the future.
+I wanted to work on a project that involved working with an API too -- it's nice to create something that will still function even as data is added to the API in the future.
 - I learnt a lot about how ```fetch``` works in practice and how ```.then``` and promises are different to ```async```/```await```.
 - This was the first time I used Netlify to host a React app, and I linked it up with a custom URL on a domain I own -- it's now live for anyone to try.